JRMurr/JRMurr.github.io/content/blog/aoc2024/nix/part01.md

 ## Day Template

 Most puzzles for advent of code follow the same format.
 2 parts and have an example input you can use to check your answer.
 So I like to make a template for each day with a standard structure to make my life easy, I just copy that folder to start a new day and im good to go.
-I selted on this structure
+I settled on this structure

 ```nix
 { pkgs ? import ../locked.nix }: